imamdigmi/imamdigmi.github.io/content/post/setup-docker-on-ubuntu.md

 ## Prerequisites
 To follow this tutorial, you will need the following:

 - 64-bit Ubuntu 16.04 Droplet
-- Non-root user with sudo privileges Initial Setup Guide for Ubuntu 16.04 explains how to set this up.) <!-- more -->
+- Non-root user with sudo privileges Initial Setup Guide for Ubuntu 16.04 explains how to set this up.

 > Note: Docker requires a 64-bit version of Ubuntu as well as a kernel version equal to or greater than 3.10.
 The default 64-bit Ubuntu 16.04 Droplet meets these requirements.

 All the commands in this tutorial should be run as a non-root user.
 If root access is required for the command, it will be preceded by sudo.
 Initial Setup Guide for Ubuntu 16.04 explains how to add users and give them `sudo` access.